pixelated/puppet-pixelated/README.md

 Add the pixelated-platform files to `files/puppet` inside your LEAP configuration folder.

-The documentation for the installation of the LEAP Platform suggests that you make the configuration folder (`~/leap/example` is the name they suggest) versioned using Git to make it easier to track and undo ant changes on the configuration.
+The documentation for the installation of the LEAP Platform suggests that you make the configuration folder (`~/leap/example` is the name they suggest) versioned using Git to make it easier to track and undo any changes on the configuration.
 If you followed this suggestion of the tutorial, the easiest way to get the Pixelated platform is to add it as a submodule.

 ```bash
     cd ~/leap/example